• Skip to main content

 Artsy-Creative Dinner Activity Idea

-TIP: If you and/or your kids are “not artistic” let go of the need to do representational drawings.
+TIP: Let go of the need to do representational drawings.
 I love drawing mandalas!
 The kids love zentangles.
 You can read more how we make groovy zentangles.
-Other ideas include word art, tracing your hand or simply scribbling to your heart’s content.
+Other ideas include word art, tracing your hand or simply scribbling to your heart's content.

 Dinner Conversation Ideas